 Major retailer's recent announcements of their own chemical policies

-Toxnot helps you with the entire process.
-Begin by importing the bills of materials (BOMs) of the products you make, and send customizable supplier surveys to your suppliers to fill in the blanks.
-Our secure system allows suppliers to provide toxics information on proprietary chemicals while maintaining trade secrets.
-Then, review your product or product lines against 40+ lists (including US EPA, US NIH, CA Prop 65, REACH), or create your own lists based on customers’ priorities.
-You can use GreenScreen List Translator™ scores to see how your substances compare.
-You’ll see a flag to point out chemicals of concern; use our database to search for safer alternatives.
+5. Compare Scores.
+Next, review your product or product lines against 40+ lists (including US EPA, US NIH, CA Prop 65, REACH), or create your own lists based on customers’ priorities.
+Within Toxnot, you can utilize the embedded GreenScreen List Translator™ scores so you know how your substances compare.
+You’ll see a flag to indicate chemicals of concern; use our database to search for safer alternatives.
 Then, our analytic tools will help you understand areas for improvement and benchmark against earlier product prototypes.

+6. Re-screen as needed.
 Regulations and requirements will continue to change.
 Once your full formulation data is collected in Toxnot, it's easy to re-screen your products as these changes occur.
+We maintain up-to-date regulatory lists for you, eliminating the need to contact your suppliers each time a regulation updates.
 Knowing the chemical contents of your products also reduces your costs in reporting under new and additional product transparency standards or working with third party auditors.
 This more future-proof approach will save you time and increase your agility in responding to customer requests.